powsybl/powsybl-tutorials/merging-view/README.md

 # Merging View and SV export of CGM

-In this tutorial, we learn how to import IGM CGMES files, merge them, run a loadflow and export a SV file of the CGM composed of these IGM.
+In this tutorial, we learn how to import IGM CGMES files, merge them, run a loadflow and export updated SSH files and a merged SV file of the CGM composed of these IGM.
 The CGMES files are from two bordering countries: Belgium and Netherlands.

 Note that the boundary files in CGMES format are stored in each CGMES archive.